hyperledger-labs/splice/docs/src/app_dev/topology.rst

        name of the app provider.

     3. A **Restricted Ledger API** is served by a validator node to the UI of an installed app.
-The restrictions ensures that the UI can only act in the name of the user as per the rights defined by the app's install contract (see :doc:`building/model`); and the UI can only read data of the templates specified in the install contract.
+The restrictions ensure that the UI can only act in the name of the user as per the rights defined by the app's install contract (see :doc:`building/model`); and the UI can only read data of the templates specified in the install contract.

+       ..
+TODO(M1-14): [polish] Linked doc doesn't explain what an install contract is.
+       ..
+TODO(M1-14): [unclear to me] Explain how does this work?
+Is this a regular ledger API with a new kind of JWT token?
+Or a completely new API?

        This API also supports the issuance of app access-tokens, which allow a user to prove to the provider that the user has an active installation of the provider's app.

+       ..
+TODO(M1-14): explain where and how are these app access-tokens are used?

     4. A generic **app installation API** which is served by the provider's validator node to deliver the necessary Daml packages to the user's